lsst-dm/dmtn-031/index.rst

 Once we have the candidates for this source spoke we need only test that the opening angle between this spoke and the initial spoke are within tolerance to the angle formed by the candidate reference objects.
-We make the assumption here that the separations between any point in the source or reference objects are small enough that we can assume that they are within the plane of the sky.
+We make the assumption here that the separations between any point in the source or reference objects are small enough that we can assume simple 2D .

 .. note::